encode/django-rest-framework/docs/tutorial/1-serialization.md

 ## Setting up a new environment

-Before we do anything else we'll create a new virtual environment, using [virtualenv].
+Before we do anything else we'll create a new virtual environment, using [venv].
 This will make sure our package configuration is kept nicely isolated from any other projects we're working on.

-    virtualenv env
+    python3 -m venv env
     source env/bin/activate

-Now that we're inside a virtualenv environment, we can install our package requirements.
+Now that we're inside a virtual environment, we can install our package requirements.

     pip install django
     pip install djangorestframework
     pip install pygments  # We'll be using this for the code highlighting

-**Note:** To exit the virtualenv environment at any time, just type `deactivate`.
-For more information see the [virtualenv documentation][virtualenv].
+**Note:** To exit the virtual environment at any time, just type `deactivate`.
+For more information see the [venv documentation][venv].

 ## Getting started